HL7/carin-bb/fsh/ig-data/input/pagecontent/index.md

 <ol>
 <li>Please post comments to the CarinBB zulip <a href="https://chat.fhir.org/#narrow/stream/204607-CARIN-IG.20for.20Blue.20Button.C2.AE"> stream</a>.</li>
 <li>Updates to MS and cardinality of various fields in EOB profiles and Patient profile.
 Note that some supportingInfo slices now have cardinality 1..1. </li>
-<li>The inoutnetwork slice of total is now incorporated into supportingInfo, where it is a better fit</li>
+<li>The inoutnetwork slice of total is now incorporated into supportingInfo, where it is a better fit.
+This change may not be complete.</li>
+<li>The graphic comparing EOB profiles has not yet been updated to incorporate the changes between v0.1.4 and v0.1.5.</li>
 <li>Correction to slicing of Organization.identifier that lead to weird rendering issue in IG Publisher</li>
 <li>Correction to slicing of item.adjudication in EOB profiles.
 All slicing definitions are now consistent across these profiles.</li>
-<li>Updated C4BB Codesystems, ValueSets and Codesystem Stubs.
-Minor changes to content of C4BB (locally defined) codesystems, and changes to the defining URLs of external codesystems.</li>
-<li>Updated Profile Comparison <a href="EOBProfileComparison20201006.xlsx" download="EOBProfileComparison20201006.xlsx">charts </a>.
-This is a good place to get an overview comparison of the profiles in this IG.</li>
 <li>Examples for all profiles.
 Remaining validation errors are due to HL7 terminology issues, not with the examples.</li>
-<li>Added description of PDex to <a href="Background.html#relation-to-other-IGs">to the background material</a>.</li>
 </ol>
 <li>Interim Version 0.1.4 - October 7, 2020</li>
 <ol>